“ Excellent qualities as a musician and as a conductor... very successful performance. He has my support and recommendation.”

 About

-First prize winner of the prestigious Princess Astrid International Conducting Competition in Trondheim, Norway and a semifinalist of XIII Edition International Conducting Competition Guido Cantelli, Hong Kong born conductor Alvin Ho has received numerous awards and accolades for his conducting.
-His honors include the Karajan Conducting Fellowship by the Vienna Philharmonic Orchestra that placed him in residence at the Salzburg Festival.
-And he was named the Bruno Walter Conducting Fellow at the Cabrillo Festival of Contemporary Music in Santa Cruz, CA.
+He is the First Prize winner of the Princess Astrid International Conducting Competition in Trondheim, Norway, where jury chair Han-Na Chang described him as “a very exciting future conductor.”
+He was a semifinalist of the XIII International Guido Cantelli Conducting Competition and a recipient of the Karajan Conducting Fellowship with the Vienna Philharmonic Orchestra, which placed him in residence at the Salzburg Festival.
+Other honors include his appointment as Bruno Walter Conducting Fellow at the Cabrillo Festival of Contemporary Music.

-Ho studied conducting with Arthur Fagen and Bernard Haitink and continues to enjoy a close mentorship with Riccardo Muti.
-He holds a Doctor of Musical Arts degree in Orchestral Conducting from Indiana University Jacobs School of Music.
-Residing in New York City, Ho enjoys reading and exploring diverse cultures through their culinary traditions in his free time.
+He holds a Doctor of Musical Arts in Orchestral Conducting from the Indiana University Jacobs School of Music, where he studied with Arthur Fagen.
+He resides in New York City, where he enjoys exploring global cuisine and dialing in the perfect espresso in his free time.

 “Continually sympathetic to the demands of the work”